2016 Winner: Hope Enterprise Corporation

-Hope Enterprise Corporation (HEC) is a not-for-profit Community Development Financial Institution with a mission of strengthening communities, building assets and improving lives in economically distressed communities in Arkansas, Louisiana, Mississippi and Tennessee, by providing access to affordable, responsible financial products and related services.
-HEC is the primary sponsor of Hope Credit Union (HCU), a low-income designated credit union that serves 32,000 members within the same geographic footprint.
-Collectively known as HOPE, HEC and HCU provide a range of financial services that support jobs, housing, community, infrastructure, access to responsible banking services and that address socio-economic challenges confronting the region and its low-income residents.
-Since 1994, HOPE’s efforts have generated over $2 billion in financing and benefited more than 650,000 individuals in distressed communities throughout the Mid South.
+Hope Enterprise Corporation (HEC) is a not-for-profit Community Development Financial Institution (CDFI) with a mission of strengthening communities, building assets, and improving lives in economically distressed parts of Alabama, Arkansas, Louisiana, Mississippi and Tennessee.
+HEC is comprised of a regional credit union (Hope Credit Union), loan fund (Hope Enterprise Corporation) and policy center (Hope Policy Institute).
+Collectively known as HOPE, they provide a range of financial services that support jobs, housing, community, infrastructure, and access to responsible banking services to address socio-economic challenges confronting the region and its low-income residents.
+Since 1994, HOPE’s efforts have generated over $3.6 billion in financing and benefited more than 650,000 individuals in distressed communities throughout the Mid South.
 HOPE bolsters its impact through policy analysis and advocacy in the areas of financial inclusion, family economic security, and other issues that affect low-wealth and traditionally disenfranchised individuals.

 *2020 Beacon Award Winner*